sopra-fs24-group-12/PeekSeek-server/README.md

 If you want to avoid running all tests with every change, use the following command instead:

 `./gradlew build --continuous -xtest`

+### API Key
+The Google Geocoding API is used which requires a valid API key.
+When the application is being deployed, the correct API key is set automatically based on a secret set in Github.
+To set the API key for local development, insert it into the [application.properties](https://github.com/sopra-fs24-group-12/PeekSeek-server/blob/main/src/main/resources/application.properties) file, specifically in line 15 such that the line looks like the following: `api.key=YOUR_KEY` where YOUR_KEY is to be replaced by the actual API key.
 ___
 ## Roadmap
 - Implement a chat to communicate during the game